- This event has passed.

 2020 Biamp PDX Jazz Festival and Beloved presents Terry Riley with Gyan Riley: Live at 85!

-Terry Riley (composer, pianist, vocalist) launched the minimalist movement with his classic IN C, composed in 1964, a seminal work, which was to have an enormous impact on the course of western music.
-His music has been played in the great concert halls throughout the world and his discography includes 60 recordings on labels such as Columbia Masterworks, Wergo and Nonesuch.
+Terry Riley (composer, pianist, vocalist) launched the minimalist movement with his classic IN C, a seminal work composed in 1964 which was to have enormous impact on the course of western music.
+His compositions have been played in the great concert halls throughout the world and his discography includes 60 recordings on labels such as Columbia Masterworks, Wergo and Nonesuch.

-In addition to his solo piano concerts, Mr. Riley performs extensively with his son, classical guitarist Gyan Riley and also appears in duo with saxophone virtuoso, George Brooks.
-Over his career, he has worked with Zakir Hussein, Chet Baker, Krishna Bhatt, John Zorn, Leonard Slatkin and the Kronos Quartet.
+In addition to his solo piano concerts, Riley performs extensively with his son, classical guitarist Gyan Riley and also appears in duo with saxophone virtuoso George Brooks.
+Over his career, he has also worked with Zakir Hussain, Chet Baker, Krishna Bhatt, John Zorn, Leonard Slatkin and the Kronos Quartet.

 Terry has been a student of Indian Classical Music since 1970 when he became a disciple of the great Kirana master, Pandit Pran Nath.
 He accompanied Pran Nath-ji in his many concerts over a period of 26 years until his passing in 1996.
 He is a prolific composer having written in virtually every form including solo piano, a chamber opera, a triple concerto for 2 guitars and violin, a violin concerto, a piano concerto, works for choir and orchestra and 23 works for string quartet which include a string quartet concerto and a piano quintet.
 His concerto for electric violin was premiered at Carnegie Hall in New York on May 13, 2012 and a new concerto for organ and orchestra premiered at Walt Disney Hall in Los Angeles April 9-11, 2014.